sethjkantz/WiFi_Sense_NeuralNet/README.md

 # WiFi Sensing Neural Net
 A nexmon based system to capture CSI from a raspberry pi, train, and decode to determine if there is motion or no motion in a given room.
+The create_venv.sh bash can be used to generate a virtual environment and pip install necessary python dependencies, the start_notebook.sh will source this environment and start the jupyter notebook.

 ## Raspberry Pi Setup and data collection
 To capture CSI data a raspberry pi 4 must be used, and set up as described in the nexmon repository found here.  https://github.com/seemoo-lab/nexmon_csi?tab=readme-ov-file#getting-started  Note that for most newer kernels, some commands vary slightly, and you should use this discussion post as a reference to get it up and running.  https://github.com/seemoo-lab/nexmon_csi/discussions/395